Politics of North Dakota: Political institutions

 As in the national government of the United States, power in North Dakota is divided into three main branches: Executive, Legislative, and Judicial.

 Executive

-The capital of the state is Bismarck and the current Governor of North Dakota is Doug Burgum, a Republican.
+The capital of the state is Bismarck and the current Governor of North Dakota is Kelly Armstrong, a Republican.
 His first term began on December 15, 2016.
-The Lieutenant Governor of North Dakota, elected on a joint ticket with the governor, is Brent Sanford.
-Sanford concurrently serves, by virtue of his office as lieutenant governor, as the President of the North Dakota Senate.
+The Lieutenant Governor of North Dakota, elected on a joint ticket with the governor, is Tammy Miller.
+Miller concurrently serves, by virtue of her office as lieutenant governor, as the President of the North Dakota Senate.
 The offices of governor and lieutenant governor, as well as all of the other executive offices, with the exception of public service commissioner, have four-year terms.
 The governor is assisted by a State Cabinet consisting of the assembled heads of the various executive departments.

 All thirteen statewide executive offices are filled by electoral contests.
 All but the North Dakota Superintendent of Public Instruction are on a party-affiliated ballot.